ckipp01/chronica/blog/useful-cs-commands.md

 ## Tell your friends

 I want re-iterate that I think there are a ton of great tools in the Scala ecosystem, but not everyone is aware of them.
-Hopefully the few real-life examples above illustrate this in a small way.
+Hopefully, the few real-life examples above illustrate this in a small way.
 Next time someone mentions Coursier, ask them if they've used any of the `cs` commands, and show them a couple tips.
 Let's spread the word about the great tools we have access to.